rlu25/NeuroBrench_LS/Benchmark_Finetune/Subcortical Segmentation/FastSurfer_MAE/FastSurferCNN/README.md

 # 2. Hdf5-Trainingset Generation
 <!-- after generate_hdf5 heading -->

 The *FastSurferCNN* directory contains all the source code and modules needed to create a hdf5-file from given MRI volumes.
-Here, we use the orig.mgz output from freesurfer as the input image and the aparc.DKTatlas+aseg.mgz as the ground truth.
-The mapping functions are set-up accordingly as well and need to be changed if you use a different segmentation as ground truth.
 A list of python libraries used within the code can be found in __requirements.txt__.
 The main script is called __generate_hdf5.py__ within which certain options can be selected and set via the command line:

 ### General